ChackDan/PStemp/Remove-AzureRmServiceFabricClusterCertificate.md

 PS C:\> Remove-AzureRmServiceFabricClusterCertificate -ResourceGroupName myResourceGroup -ClusterName myCluster -Thumbprint 5F3660C715EBBDA31DB1FFDCF508302348DE8E7A
 ```

-This command will remove the certificate with thumbprint 5F3660C715EBBDA31DB1FFDCF508302348DE8E7A fromt the cluster certificate
+This command removes the certificate with thumbprint 5F3660C715EBBDA31DB1FFDCF508302348DE8E7A from being used for cluster security.

 ## PARAMETERS